English

 Are there any prevention or mitigation strategies we can take?

 Protecting business data is crucial to ensure that sensitive information remains confidential and doesn't fall into the wrong hands.
-Here are some steps you can take to protect your business data by monitoring:
+Here are some steps you can take to protect your business data:

 1. Identify your sensitive data: The first step is to identify the types of data that are most important to your business.
 This might include financial records, customer data, or trade secrets.